docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.tsume`

-#### NOTE
-This functionality was added in After Effects 13.2 (CC 2014.2)
+?> **Note:** This functionality was added in After Effects 13.2 (CC 2014.2)

 **Description**

-This Text layer’s tsume value as a normalized percentage, from 0.0 -> 1.0.
+This Text layer's tsume value as a normalized percentage, from 0.0 -> 1.0.

-#### WARNING
-This value only reflects the first character in the Text layer.
+!> **Warning:** This value only reflects the first character in the Text layer.
 If you change this value, it will set all characters in the Text layer to the specified setting.

 This attribute accepts values from 0.0 -> 100.0, however the value IS expecting a normalized value from 0.0 -> 1.0.
-Using a value higher than 1.0 will produce unexpected results; AE’s Character Panel will clamp the value at 100%, despite the higher value set by scripting (ie `TextDocument.tsume = 100` \_really_ sets a value of 10,000%)
+Using a value higher than 1.0 will produce unexpected results; AE's Character Panel will clamp the value at 100%, despite the higher value set by scripting (ie `TextDocument.tsume = 100` \_really_ sets a value of 10,000%)

 **Type**